maxadamo/galera_maxscale/README.md

 This module sets up and bootstrap Galera cluster and MaxScale Proxy.
 The status of the cluster is checked at run time through the facter `galera_status` and puppet will attempt to re-join the node in case of disconnection.
-If puppet fails to recover a node you can use the script `galera_wizard.yp` provided with this module.
+If puppet fails to recover a node you can use the script `galera_wizard.py` provided with this module.
 MaxScale Proxy will be set up on 2 nodes (no more, no less) with Keepalived.

 Therefore: